uzair-ds/Python-Coding-Exercises/README.md

 # data-science-learning-notebooks
-This repository is dedicated to all the data science learning exercises.
+This repository is dedicated to all the python learning exercises.